-Pavlova with figs is a dessert made from egg whites.
-For a beautiful presentation, garnish with sliced figs, pomegranate arils, fig sauce, and mascarpone frosting.
+Learn how to make Pavlova, a delectable dessert made from egg whites.
+For a beautiful presentation, garnish with fruit such as sliced figs, pomegranate arils, fig sauce, and mascarpone frosting.

 A Lighter Dessert